-At Califon Book Shop, story times for babies and toddlers are held every Tuesday and does not require advance registration.
+At Califon Book Shop, story times for babies and toddlers are held every second Tuesday of the month and does not require advance registration.
 This is an independently owned book shop which is a community resource that has hosted arts and crafts, mommy and me groups, and other programs.

 The Learning Express (locations throughout NJ)